TehPers/SeedDecompiler/README.md

-# SeedDecompiler
+# Seed Decompiler
-A "decompiler" for Seed, which will convert Befunge programs (with a max length of 624 bytes) into Seed programs
+A "decompiler" for Seed, which will convert Befunge programs into Seed programs